 What is wasting syndrome?

-- Unintended weight loss of more than 10 percent of total body weight that occurs with diarrhea or chronic weakness and fever for at least 30 days and that is not as a result of a non-HIV condition.
-This weight can be hard to gain back.
+Wasting syndrome refers to unintended loss of more than 10% of total body weight that occurs with either diarrhea or chronic weakness and fever lasting at least 30 days that cannot be explained by another non-HIV-related condition.

 What causes wasting syndrome?